sambitcreate/aidraw/README.md

 1. **Allow Camera Access**: The app requests permission to access your webcam
 2. **Hand Tracking**: MediaPipe detects your hand movements and tracks your index finger
 3. **Pinch to Draw**: Make a pinch gesture (thumb and index finger together) to draw
-4. **Create Art**: Move your hand while pinching to draw on the canvas
+4. **Create Art**: Move your hand while pinching to draw or erase on the canvas
-5. **AI Analysis**: Click "GUESS DRAWING" to have Gemini AI analyze your creation
-6. **Get Feedback**: Receive enthusiastic interpretation of your artwork in under 30 words
+5. **Gesture Controls**: While pinching, hover over palette, brush sizes, tools, or buttons to select them
+6. **AI Enhancement**: Click or pinch‑tap **ENHANCE DRAWING** to send the canvas to Gemini
+7. **View Result**: A toast overlay shows the enhanced PNG with a “Save Image” button

 ## Technology Stack